multiversx/mx-deprecated-node-prototype/README.md

 after the introduction of the notarization chain, as our dispatching of transactions takes care of the availability in destination shard, and the inclusion proofs take care of validation (Merkle proofs will be replaced with accumulators)
-- **Execution layer**: Includes several executors: bootstrapping, synchronization and chronology tasks (proposals and validations) + transaction and block execution, account state rollback.
+### Execution layer: Includes several executors: bootstrapping, synchronization and chronology tasks
+(proposals and validations) + transaction and block execution, account state rollback.
 Interceptors: blocks, receipts, transactions, cross shard transactions.